karman09/student-performance-FS-significance/fs-significance-studentdata/README.md

 ## 🧾 How to Cite This Work

 Arman Tunçer, K., 2025.
-Python-based feature selection and significance testing framework for student performance modeling.
+Assessing the Methodological and Statistical Impact of Feature Selection in Student Performance Modeling.
 GitHub repository.
 URL: https://github.com/karman09/student-performance-FS-significance

 ---